parmentelat/nbhosting/fedora/configuration.md

 * ...

 The benefit of this approach is that `sitesettings.py` is outside of git scope, and won't generate any merge conflicts.
 On the downside, if `sitesettings.py.example` changes, the local copy needs to be edited accordingly..

+## Updates

+At this point though, the contents of the example file is **not loaded as defaults**, and so you **must** define all the expected variables in your `sitesettings.py`.
+This means that some care might be needed when updating to a more recent release.
+Consider the following scenario:

+* you install as described above; you end up with 10 variables in your `sitesettings.py` file
+* a month later, you pull a new release that has 12 variables in `sitesettings.py.example`

+In this case, you need to identify the 2 new variables, and define them in your `sitesettings.py` (even if you are fine with the defaults as set in the example file)